qianzch/NowSleep/docs/README.md

 # NowSleep
-This is an free open-source Android app, originally from the great author CorvetteCole <https://github.com/CorvetteCole/GotoSleep>.
+This is an free open-source Android app, originally from the great author CorvetteCole <https://github.com/CorvetteCole/GotoSleep>

+<a href="./README-CN.md">中文文档 (Chinese Document)</a>

 ## Screenshots